 Olympic National Park is home to one of the largest temperate rainforests in the U.S. It also happens to be one of the chilliest spots in the country during the summer, with temperatures hovering around a pleasant 67 degrees during the day and dropping to a little over 50 at night.
 Take a drive up to Hurricane Ridge, one of the park’s many dramatic sights, and you can look down to San Juan de Fuca Strait out to the San Juan Islands and Vancouver Island in British Columbia.
 Just a bit further west, Lake Crescent is a breathtaking gem, filled with emerald-hued waters that are surrounded by lush greenery and a multitude of cascading falls.
 On the west coast, you’ll discover wild, beautiful beaches that offer great beach combing as well as the chance to peer into tide pools, filled with starfish, hermit crabs and other sea creatures.

 Summer in Norway means long days, and more sun for taking in the jaw-dropping views of striking blue fjords and white-peaked mountains, though you’ll never be uncomfortably warm, with average temperatures in the mid-60s.
 In the picturesque capital city of Oslo, you’ll find lots of interesting attractions along with world-class art galleries and museums.
 After dark, experience the city’s lively nightlife, with options including everything from the opera to live indie rock bands.
-Tromso, Northern Norway’s largest city, is known as the “capital of the Arctic, internationally renowned for its large number of 18th-century wooden and the incredibly beauty of its natural surroundings.
-Located nearly 220 miles north of the Arctic Circle, you’ll certainly keep cool here.
-Be sure to explore the Polar Museum and arctic aquarium, as the well taking the trek up Storsteinen Mountain by cable car where you can enjoy more impressive mountain and fjord views.
+Tromso, northern Norway’s largest city, is known as the “capital of the Arctic” and internationally renowned for its large number of 18th-century wooden houses and the incredible beauty of its natural surroundings.
+Located north of the Arctic Circle, you’ll certainly keep cool here.
+Be sure to explore the Polar Museum and arctic aquarium, as well as the trek up Storsteinen Mountain by cable car where you can enjoy more impressive mountain and fjord views.